sherryxiata/test/README.md

 - Installation and use of wampserserver, hbuilder, git.

-Hope u all have fun in php!
+- Have fun in php!